Andyluchina/Citation_Intent_Classification/experiment-guide-for-devs.md

 3. `cd Citation_Intent_Classification`
 4. Create a branch for you to make changes: `git checkout -b experiment/<YOUR_NAME>`

 ## III.
-Experiment
-Here are some key places you can tinker with:
-- train.py: check out learning rates, weight decay, regularization

-Once you've got a hang of those, you can create more substantial changes for your experiments.

-## IV.
 SUPER IMPORTANT: Delete your VM when not in use!
 When you're done experimenting, you'll want to delete your VM.
 It costs $2 per hour when it's on.
 We don't know how much it costs when it's off but we'd rather be safe.